Characters: South Park Main Characters

 - I Was Beaten By A Girl: And how!

 - Jerkass: Cartman is one of television's most infamous examples.
 He also provides the trope's page image.

 - Jerk with a Heart of Gold: Being The Sociopath that he is, he frequently lulls other characters (and the audience) into thinking he is this.
 He actually was this in seasons one-four, but in season five became a Jerkass.
-However, in the later half of season 15 and season 16, he goes back to his old characterization, even having moments with Kyle that don't involve arguing or plots to foil each other's plots.
+However, in the latter half of season 15 and season 16 he goes back to his old characterization, even having moments with Kyle that don't involve arguing or plots to foil each other's plots.

 - Jerk with a Heart of Jerk: See above.

 - Karma Houdini: While he usually does get some form of comeuppance, it's only temporary, usually (but not always) more of an inconvenience than any real punishment.
 He never suffers from any setback for longer than it takes for the next episode to air.

 - Season 17's "Ginger Cow" might serve as one of the best examples since "Scott Tennorman Must Die".

 - Then again most of the changes in this show aren't all that long lasting.
 So yeah, sometimes he gets away with his schemes, sometimes he doesn't.

 - Karmic Transformation: In the episode "Ginger Kids," after Cartman starts a crusade against gingers, the other boys try to stop him by dying his hair red and using makeup to turn his skin pale and freckly.
 But then Cartman just changes his tune, starts a "ginger power" movement, and tries to wipe out all non-gingers.
 He stops and begins preaching tolerance after Kyle explains to him that he's not really a ginger.

 - Kick the Dog: Many times: when beated Token with a rock, trying to kill his mother, and infecting Kyle with HIV.